Brain-Connectivity-Lab/WhiFuN/README.md

 13) Click _Create WM-FN_, and WhiFuN will start creating the FN with the different values of K specified.
 After the cross-validation for every value of K specified is done, WhiFuN will plot the average dice coefficient and the distortion for every value of K. (refer to the paper to find the optimal K value).
 14) Choose the desired value of K and the WM-FN will be saved as a .nii file in <outputs_folder>/Analysis/WM_FN .
 15) Similarly, GM-FN can be created.
+16) Once the FNs are created _Display_FN_ can be used to see the FNs using SPM or BrainNet viewer (already included in the toolbox).
+17) _Display_FC_ can be used to see the Functional connectivity Matrix.
+If behavioural scores or age, sex csv file is also present one can use the statistics module to fit a GLM and find the associations of behaviour data with the FC.
+(More details in the paper).